solarkennedy/sensu-shell-helper/README.md

 ## Description

 Takes the output of a command and reports it to sensu.
+Makes it pretty trivial add health checks to arbitary shell commands.
+Particularly good for cron jobs!

 ## Usage